NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 Tips to Live Frugally During Hard Times

 Modifying your budget during a financial hardship doesn’t mean being cheap.
 It’s about being smart and resourceful.
+An emergency savings account is also important during these times.
 When you’re trying to stretch your budget, dinner out and happy hour will most likely be put on hold.
 So, we’re going to take a look at how to cut back even more with critical expenses, and the first place to start is with one of a household’s largest expenditures: groceries.

 - Start Planning Meals in Advance: Lack of preparation is one reason a household’s grocery bill is so high.
 When you take the time to prep meal plans and shop for those ingredients, you’re shopping with a purpose rather than overbuying.